lcorcodilos/RecipeRepo/_posts/2021-07-29-pizza-dough.md

 As I explained in the introduction, this recipe was developed for a while using a conventional oven but I now have a variation built for the temperatures of a dedicated pizza oven.
 So I'll split the recipe into two variations when applicable to cover the capabilities of conventional home ovens (max temp. of ~550 F) and dedicated pizza ovens (max temp. ~900 F).
-This is one such time.
-The only difference between these variations is the inclusion of the sugar and olive oil.
+The only difference in ingredients between these variations is the inclusion of the sugar and olive oil.
-Both of these encourage browning and crisping of the crust in a home oven but will cause your pizza to burn before your toppings cook at 700 F and higher.
+Both of these encourage browning and crisping of the crust in a home oven but will cause your pizza to burn at 700 F and higher.
 The inclusion of these two ingredients brings us closer to "NY style" while dropping them is closer to "Neapolitan style" - though pundits of either would nitpick this.

 Since the ingredients for the pizza oven are a subset of the ingredients for the home oven, I'll present